 United States

-Air quality in Los Angeles is poor.
-Sensitive individuals should exercise indoors.
+Air quality in Los Angeles is acceptable.
+Consider reducing intensity or duration.

 Los Angeles is historically known for smog, driven by its geography — a basin surrounded by mountains that traps pollutants.
 While air quality has improved dramatically since the 1970s, LA still experiences elevated ozone and PM2.5 levels, particularly in the San Fernando and San Gabriel Valleys.
 Wildfire smoke can severely worsen conditions during fire season.